sidharth-rashwana/crowdSpeak/README.md

 **sudo docker-compose build**
 **sudo docker-compose -f docker-compose.yaml up**

 This command will start the Docker containers specified in the `docker-compose.yaml` file, which may include the necessary dependencies and configurations for running the project.

+Note : Swagger-UI does not display websockets, they are indeed present within the application.
+To interact with websockets, please utilize Postman instead.